feathr-ai/feathr/docs/concepts/feathr-concepts-for-beginners.md

 # Feathr Concepts for Beginners

 In this guide, we will cover the high level concepts for Feathr.
-Don't treat this as a user manual, instead treat this as blogpost to cover the highlevel motivations on why Feathr introduces those concepts.
+Don't treat this as a user manual, instead treat this as blog post to cover the high level motivations on why Feathr introduces those concepts.

 ## What are `Observation` data, and why does Feathr need `key(s)`, `Anchor`, `Source`?

 In order to fully utilize Feathr's power, we need to understand what Feathr is expecting.
-Let's take an example of building a recommendation system, where you have a user click streams and you want to add addtional features on top of this click streams, say user historical clicks in last 1 hour, and the user locations.
+Let's take an example of building a recommendation system, where you have a user click streams and you want to add additional features on top of this click streams, say user historical clicks in last 1 hour, and the user locations.

 ![Feature Feature Concept](../images/concept_illustration.jpg)